karthikeyan250/Salon-webapp/README.md

-A basic Farmers website to sell products
+A basic Salon website to book an appointment